opencv/opencv-python/README.rst

 ~~~~~~~~

 There's a build time limitation (AppVeyor open source builds may take
-max.
-1 hour) which restricts the supported Python versions to two.
+max 1 hour) which restricts the supported Python versions to two.
 As
 Python's 2.x releases are slowly approaching legacy state, 2.7.x
 releases will be the only supported Python 2 versions on Windows.
 On
 Python 3 side, builds will be run only for the latest release.